Anketell Moutray Read: Background

 He was the son of Col. J. Moutray Read of Cheltenham and Mrs. E. Moutray Read of St. Leonards on Sea, East Sussex.
 He was born in October 1884 and educated at Glengarth preparatory school, Cheltenham, and at the United Services College, Westward Ho!, and passed directly into Sandhurst in 1901.
-Gazetted to the Gloucester Regiment, he served with them three years in India.
+Gazetted to the Gloucestershire Regiment, he served with them three years in India.
 He transferred to the Seventh Hariana Lancers, and exchanged to the Northants.
 Regiment in 1911.
 He joined the Royal Flying Corps in 1912, and went with them to France with the first Expeditionary Force in August 1914.
 He fought at Mons and in the retreat to the Marne.
 He was attached to the 9th Lancers, and while with them was severely wounded during the fighting on the Aisne in September 1914.

 Captain Moutray Read was well known as an athlete and won the heavyweight championship (boxing) of India eight times, and the middle-weight twice.
 He also won the Army and Navy heavyweight championship at Aldershot and Portsmouth three times, an unequalled record.
 During one match, an opponent recalls wishing to throw in the towel against him, citing his "devastating jab".
 As a result, Capt.
 Moutray Read earned the nickname of "Widowmaker".

 Mrs. Moutray Read received news of her son's death while living at 3 Wentworth Place, Wicklow, Co.
 Wicklow, also a British Army Field Hospital Supplies Depot.
 Captain Moutray Read is listed on a brass commemorative plaque along with other local men at Wicklow Parish Church, Wicklow, Co.
 Wicklow.
 He is also commemorated by a plaque on the wall of the Church of St. Michael and All Angels in Bampton, where his father owned Castle Grove, a fine house on the edge of this small town in Devonshire.
 Anketell's niece, Miss Henrietta Desirée Moutray Read, lived at Castle Grove marrying Sir Christopher William Gerald Henry Codrington in 1969.
 Anketell's elder sister Rose Moutray Read was an author and horticulturist.